IT Security Audit and Enforcement

 K1000 security audit and enforcement is an easy-to-use, cost effective appliance-based complement to traditional desktop management software security packages.
 The K1000 provides users with the ability to uncover and remediate problems quickly, saving you time and your company money.
 The K1000 helps identify vulnerabilities across all end nodes, and enforce compliance with company policies across all desktops, laptops and servers.
 It reduces the risk of malware, spyware, and viruses, and eliminates vulnerabilities.
-This helps reduce user down time due to infection or other security breaches, and in those instances when problems cannot automatically be fixed, allows systems to be quarantined to prevent them from infecting the rest of the network.
+This helps reduce user down time due to infection or other security breaches.

 Security Configuration Policy Enforcement

 The K1000 provides several easy-to-use ways to enforce PC configurations for improved security.
 First K1000 security audit and enforcement includes a number of pre-built policies that provide drop down options for easy deployment.
 These include:

 - Enforcing XP Firewall settings; allow control of users’ Windows XP SP2 Firewall including logging and allowing TCP traffic on ports required to enable remote administration tools such as the Microsoft Management Console (MMC) and Windows Management Instrumentation (WMI) and to receive Remote Desktop requests.